90 541 151 7938 info@etd-travel.com

 Zerzevan castle

-UNESCO the city walls of Diyarbakır
+The city walls of Diyarbakır (UNESCO)

 The Old Town of Diyarbakır